Art Gallery of Regina

 Slate Fine Art Gallery

-GOVERNMENT (CLUB) HOUSE This event held on the third Saturday of every month gives children 4–10 an opportunity to learn more about Saskatchewan’s history through crafts and stories.
+GOVERNMENT (CLUB) HOUSE This is held on the third Saturday of every month, and gives children 4–10 an opportunity to learn more about Saskatchewan’s history through crafts and stories.
 Register at governmenthousesk.ca.
-(Feb.
-16, 1:30–3:30 p.m.)
+(June 15, 1:30–3:30 p.m.)

 RCMP Heritage Centre

 SGT.
-MAJOR’S PARADE In this daily parade the drill sergeant conducts roll call and inspects cadets.
+MAJOR’S PARADE The drill sergeant conducts a roll call and inspects cadets in this daily parade.
 Register by noon to attend.
 (Monday to Friday, 12:45–1:15 p.m.)